The Dog House (talk show): History

-The Dog House stars Jeffrey "JV" Vandergrift (born March 16, 1968) and Dan "Elvis" Lay.
+The Dog House starred Jeffrey "JV" Vandergrift (born March 16, 1968) and Dan "Elvis" Lay.
 The two met in 1993 and have been radio cohosts together for over 15 years, (along with JV's high school friend and show producer "Hollywood" Lance Otani) starting on Hot 97.7 in San Jose, California.
 In 1995, program directors Michael Martin and Joe Cunningham of Wild 107 eagerly hired them to fill a timeslot vacated by Mancow Muller.
 The Dog House quickly became a household name after joining Wild 107.7 (which subsequently moved to Wild 94.9), as they became the #1 rated morning show in the Bay Area receiving higher ratings than Howard Stern; only to be terminated nearly a decade later due to off-air controversy.
 Shortly after being fired from Wild 94.9, they helped launch KIFR at the end of 2005 before moving to New York City, where they joined 92.3 Free FM.
 The new show went under the title JV & Elvis during the first few months until the hosts revived The Dog House name.
 Two years later they were fired again by CBS Radio in New York for an on-air prank.

 Post free FM

 The Dog House hosted a show on their website.
 It was a multimedia broadcast enabling JV and Elvis to display pictures and video as well as audio.
 On May 15, 2008, Elvis left, expressing a desire to return to terrestrial radio.
 JV continued to host the show alone.
 On February 16, 2009, JV announced he would be coming back to Wild 94.9 (KYLD), the same station that he and the Dog House were fired from in 2005.
-JV's show started on Monday, February 23, and currently airs 6 am – 10 am.
+JV's show started on Monday, February 23, and aired 6 am – 10 am.

 On Monday morning, October 12, 2009, Elvis restarted The Dog House as his morning show on KFRH/KREV basing it both in Las Vegas (KFRH) and the San Francisco Bay Area (KREV).
 The show rotated its broadcast home between studios in the two cities.

 In August 2014, the duo announced that they would be restarting The Dog House show, this time starting with weekly podcasts using the online-based Stitcher Radio.
-They have since aired several podcasts, but have repeatedly stated that they want to focus more on talk radio, rather than "stunts, pranks, etc." To advertise their reunion, JV, Elvis, and Natasha Yi co-starred in a short film series called "Behind the House."
+They have since aired several podcasts, but have repeatedly stated that they want to focus more on talk radio, rather than "stunts, pranks, etc".
+To advertise their reunion, JV, Elvis, and Natasha Yi co-starred in a short film series called "Behind the House".

 Personalities

 Hosts

-Host JV (Jeff Vandergrift) and Elvis (Dan Lay) both co-host The Dog House radio show.
+Host JV (Jeff Vandergrift) and Elvis (Dan Lay) both co-hosted The Dog House radio show.